danielfm/aws-limits-exporter/README.md

         If non-empty, write log files in this directory -logtostderr
-        log to standard error instead of files
+        log to standard error instead of files -stderrthreshold value
-  -region string
-        Returns usage and limits for the given AWS Region. (default "us-east-1") -stderrthreshold value
         logs at or above this threshold go to stderr -v value